ucsd-ml-arts/generative-text-andy/README.md

 The goal of this project is to use RNN to generate meaningful text.
 The training data is especially important cause the generated text will be based on the training data.
-I am planning use different fictions from different genre.
+I am planning use different fictions from different genre as training data.
 ALthough the machine learning model will not produce meaningful text, I want to test if the computer will generate similar writting style.

 I am going to pass some non-english speaking international masterpiece and english speaking masterpiece into the RNN learning model.
 And check if I can tell the difference of each generated text.

+I will use the same seed for the same training model and feed into different fiction genres to see how different will be the outcome.
+The training model will be the same for each genre. however, if I have enough time, I will also try different training models.

 ## Model/Data